veloper/rend-acl/README.md

 # Rend Acl

-Rend-Acl is a port of [Zend_Acl](http://framework.zend.com/manual/1.12/en/zend.acl.html) with modification made to bring the api more inline with Ruby conventions.
+Rend-Acl is a port of [Zend_Acl](http://framework.zend.com/manual/1.12/en/zend.acl.html) with modifications made to bring the api more inline with Ruby conventions.

 ## Installation